yeatse/YTPageController/README.md

 ## Requirements

 iOS 8.0 or above.
-May be working from iOS 6.0, but I didn't test it.
+May be working from iOS 6.0, but I haven't test it.

 ## Installation